hooverrh/pages-sample/index.md

 ---
 layout: default
-title: Home
+title: Rachael's Homepage
 ---

-## Welcome everyone to my spiffy site!
+## This is a website in progress!

 #### Here are some example pages: